mid.breakdown() calculates the contribution of each component function of a fitted MID model to a single prediction.

 Details

-The output data frame itemizes the numerical value of each main effect (\(f_{j}(x_j)\)) and interaction effect (\(f_{jk}(x_j, x_k)\)), along with the intercept (\(f_\phi\)).
-This makes the prediction transparent and easy to understand.
+The output data frame itemizes the numerical value of each main effect \(g_j(x_j)\) and interaction effect \(g_{jk}(x_j, x_k)\), along with the intercept \(g_\emptyset\).
+This decomposition makes the model's decision for a single instance fully transparent and easy to attribute to specific features or their combinations.

 Examples